THREE VIEWS OF GARDANNE

-Three Views of Gardanne is an interdisciplinary and site-specific art project, originating in three landscape paintings of Gardanne by the French Post-Impressionist Paul Cézanne.
-In Gardanne, southern France, Cézanne experimented with blocky polygonal forms of the surrounding townscape juxtaposed with organic forms of vegetation, leading the eye vertically up to the reclining cliff of mountain Sainte-Victoire.
-Working in the vicinity, near Aix-en-Provence, and using Cézanne's view as focal point, the work aims to capture a contemporary perspective of the hill town area.
+Three Views of Gardanne is a site-specific art project, originating in three landscape paintings of Gardanne by the French Post-Impressionist Paul Cézanne.
+In Gardanne, southern France, Cézanne experimented with blocky polygonal forms of the surrounding townscape juxtaposed with organic forms of vegetation.

-The first Bayer alumina plant in the world was built located in Gardanne and the factory is today the world’s largest producer of specialty alumina.
-Every day hundreds of tonnes of polluted red-mud, the main by-product from the production, are created.
+perspective of the hill town area, which today houses the world’s largest producer of specialty alumina.
+Every day hundreds of tonns of polluted red-mud, the main by-product from the production, are created.
 The heavy metal contaminated and radioactive waste, are deposited at a residue site in Mange-Garri, a little town near by Gardanne, as well as poured via pipelines into the Mediterranean by the offshore waters of Cassis.

 Composed as an archive of natural studies.
-Three Views of Gardanne is a visual and audible encounter, exhibited as a mixed media installation in three parts, using red-mud, pine needles and water collected from the disposal sites.
-The working process has been adopted from applications used in the natural sciences, radiation dosimetry, and reuse of red-mud conferred to firing techniques of building materials from the alumina industry.
+Three Views of Gardanne is a visual and audible encounter, exhibited in three parts, using red-mud, pine needles and water collected from the disposal sites.
+The working process has been adopted from applications used in the natural sciences, radiation dosimetry and reuse of red-mud conferred to suggested firing techniques of building materials from the alumina industry.